zachchan105/slimecoin/doc/build-ubuntu.md

 `make -j8`  # 8 for 8 build threads, adjust to fit your setup.

-You can now start telestai-qt from the build directory.
+You can now start slimecoin-qt from the build directory.

-`src/qt/telestai-qt`
+`src/qt/slimecoin-qt`

-telestaid and telestai-cli are in `src/`
+slimecoind and slimecoin-cli are in `src/`

 __Optional:__